romanjoe/rpi-crosstools-x64/README.md

-rpi-x-tools
+rpi-crosstools-x64
 ===========

-Compiled toolchain for raspberry pi, using crosstools-ng 1.19.0
+Compiled toolchain for raspberry pi, using crosstools-ng 1.19.0.
+For <b>x64</b> linux system.

 Build was made with the following configurations of crosstools-ng-1.19.0.
 Build roadmap based on <a href = http://elinux.org/RPi_Linaro_GCC_Compilation</a> this manual